WenjieDu/Awesome_Imputation/README.md

 [AI for Time Series (AI4TS) Papers, Tutorials, and Surveys](https://github.com/qingsongedu/awesome-AI-for-time-series-papers)

 ## ❖ Citing This Work
-If you find this repository and PyPOTS Ecosystem helpful to your work, please kindly star it and cite our benchmark paper, survey paper, and PyPOTS as follows:
+#### 🤗 If you find this repository and PyPOTS Ecosystem helpful to your work, please kindly star it and cite our papers below:

 ```bibtex
 @article{du2024tsibench,